arunasurya/academy/bisqdaotx.md

 [The Bisq voting cycle](voting.md) consists of four phases: proposal phase, blind vote, vote reveal and vote result.
 A stakeholder participating in each phase of the cycle creates a total of three new Bisq DAO transactions.
 These transactions are: a proposal transaction, a blind vote transaction and a vote reveal transaction.
 You can track these transactions on [the Bisq explorer](https://explorer.bisq.network/index.html).

 ## Proposal Transaction
 In the proposal phase of the voting cycle, a stakeholder creates a proposal transaction to make any kind of proposal such as a compensation request, listing or removing an asset on Bisq or changing a fee.
-There are several reasons why a proposal transaction is needed.
-The first one is to have a record of that transaction on the Bitcoin blockchain so that the Bisq network can confirm that the transaction has been made and act on it.
+The main reason for creating a proposal transaction is to have a timestamp on the Bitcoin blockchain so that the Bisq network can confirm that the transaction has indeed been made at a specific time.

 A stakeholder needs to pay a small proposal fee which discourages maliciously or carelessly overwhelming the network with meaningless transactions.
 Let's take a look at an example of a proposal transaction, a compensation request.